JoneYu45/Regularized_S-map_Python/README.md

 The Jacobian matrices and quality data will be generated in the Output folder.In the Output folder, there are two subfolder named coef and fit_result, respectively.
 The coef folder contains the Jacobian matrices and the fit_result folder contains the quality data.
 In order to evaluate the inference quality, run the Inference_quality_control.R in Function folder.

-You can change the input path (line 5) and directory (6) in the Inference_quality_control.R if you save your results or name your data differently.
+You can change the input path (line 5) and directory (i.e. sample ID; line 6) in the Inference_quality_control.R if you save your results or name your data differently.

 Two plots (RMSE and RMSE/STD boxplots) will be generated for each sample and can help you to determine the best theta to use.
 Commonly speaking,  the smaller RMSE the better quality and the RMSE/STD of a good inference should be lower than 1.